LowBudgetChaplin/Dissertation-registration-App/README.md

-# WebLabProject - aplicatie de incarcare a lucrarii de licenta
+# WebLabProject - web platform for uploading the bachelor's thesis